Terms of Reference of the External Advisory Committee on Pressure Tubes

 5. EAC Membership

 - The EAC will be composed of a minimum of 3 members and a maximum of 5 members, including a Chair.
-Secretariat and analytical support to the EAC will be provided by the CNSC Secretariat who may assist during EAC activities and act as resource and liaison.
+Secretariat and analytical support to the EAC will be provided by the CNSC Registry who may assist during EAC activities and act as resource and liaison.

 - The initial members have been selected by the President.
 Additional or temporary members may be selected by the President, upon consultation between the President and EAC Chair.